Sliced Swiss chard with stems and leafy parts separated into two groups

-Stir-fried Swiss chard in a serving dish and a bowl of rice.
+Chinese-style stir-fried Swiss chard served in a dish with a bowl of steamed rice

 Ingredients you‘ll need

-• Sichuan chili bean paste (doubanjiang) and fermented black beans (douchi) for overall flavor
+Sichuan chili bean paste (doubanjiang) and fermented black beans (douchi) displayed beside fresh Swiss chard

 Blanching Swiss chard in a boiling water help remove bitter taste.